SaumyadKundu/To-do-List/README.md

 # To-Do-List

 ## Introduction
-This project is an authentication system with note-taking functionality built using HTML, CSS, and JavaScript.
+This project is a note-taking webiste with authentication system functionality built using HTML, CSS, and JavaScript.
 It allows users to register, sign in, add notes, and sign out.
 The application provides a secure login mechanism and ensures that each user's notes are stored separately.
 It is designed to be entirely client-side, meaning the account creation process occurs locally in the user's browser.

 ## Demo Link
 You can view it [here](https://to-do-list10.vercel.app/).